 - The teacher introduces what Tinkercad is, and explains what computer-assisted design programs do.

-- Optionally, you can show them the three-minute tutorial so they have an idea of what Tinkercad is and what it can do.
+- Optionally, you can show them the nine-minute video so they have an idea of what Tinkercad is and what it can do.

-- Provide a few examples of use, such as to create prosthetic arms, hooks for use in the classroom, etc.
+- Provide a few examples of use, such as creating prosthetic arms, hooks for use in the classroom, etc.

-- Begin the first basics tutorial modeling step-by-step.
-Explain to students that the directions are written along the left navigation panel.
+- Begin the first basic tutorial modeling step-by-step.
+Explain to students that the directions are written in the left navigation panel.
 Alternate modeling steps with students completing them.